valentynkt/BackendGarden/content/notes/Passwordless Authentication.md

 # Passwordless Authentication
 ## Overview

-Passwordless authentication is a method of verifying a user's identity without the need for a password.
-Instead of traditional passwords, it uses alternative methods such as biometric data, hardware tokens, or one-time codes sent to an email or phone.
-This approach enhances security and user convenience by eliminating the risks associated with password management and breaches.
+Passwordless authentication is a modern authentication approach that verifies a user’s identity without relying on traditional passwords.
+Instead, it uses alternative methods like biometric data, hardware tokens, or one-time codes sent to a user’s email or phone, enhancing both security and convenience.
+This method mitigates risks associated with password management, such as breaches, phishing, and password reuse.

+---

+## Authentication Methods

+Passwordless authentication can be implemented using a variety of methods, each providing different levels of security and user experience:

-> [!summary]- **Authentication Methods**
+> [!summary]
 >
-> - **[[Email Link Authentication]]**: A one-time link sent to the user's email address.
+> - **[[Email Link Authentication]]**: A secure, one-time link sent to the user's registered email, allowing login without a password.
-> - **SMS or Email OTP (One-Time Password)**: A code sent to the user's phone or email, which they must enter to log in.
+> - **SMS or Email OTP (One-Time Password)**: A unique code sent to the user’s phone or email, which must be entered to complete authentication.
-> - **[[Biometric Authentication]]**: Uses fingerprint, facial recognition, or voice recognition to verify the user's identity.
+> - **[[Biometric Authentication]]**: Verifies identity using physical characteristics such as fingerprints, facial recognition, or voice.
-> - **[[Push Notification Authentication]]**: Sends a push notification to the user's registered mobile device for approval.
+> - **[[Push Notification Authentication]]**: Sends a notification to the user’s device, requiring approval for login.
-> - **[[Hardware Token Authentication]]**: Uses physical devices like security keys for authentication.
+> - **[[Hardware Token Authentication]]**: Uses physical devices like security keys or tokens to authenticate users.

+---

 ## Why Use Passwordless Authentication?

+Passwordless authentication offers several benefits over traditional password-based systems:

-> [!info]- **Benefits**
+> [!info] **Benefits**
 >
-> - **Enhanced Security**: Reduces the risk of password-related breaches and attacks like phishing and credential stuffing.
+> - **Enhanced Security**: Eliminates risks associated with password-based attacks like phishing, credential stuffing, and brute-force attempts.
-> - **User Convenience**: Simplifies the login process by removing the need to remember and enter passwords.
+> - **Improved User Convenience**: Simplifies the login process by removing the need to remember and enter complex passwords.
-> - **Reduced IT Overhead**: Decreases the need for password resets and management, saving time and resources.
+> - **Reduced IT Overhead**: Reduces support costs related to password resets and management, saving time and resources for IT teams.

+---

 ## How Passwordless Authentication Works

+The passwordless authentication flow generally follows these steps:

-1. **User Request**: The user initiates a login request by providing an identifier, such as an email address or phone number.
+1. **User Request**: The user initiates login by entering an identifier, like an email or phone number.
-2. **Authentication Method**: The system sends a one-time code, link, or notification to the user's registered device or account.
+2. **Authentication Method**: The system sends a one-time code, link, or notification to the user’s registered contact method or device.
-3. **User Action**: The user takes the required action, such as clicking a link, entering a code, or approving a push notification.
+3. **User Action**: The user takes action, such as clicking a link, entering a code, or approving a notification.
-4. **Verification**: The system verifies the user's action and grants access if the authentication is successful.
+4. **Verification**: The system verifies the user’s action, granting access if successful.

+---

 ## Pros/Cons

-> [!success]- **Pros**
+> [!success] **Pros**
 >
-> - **Increased Security**: Eliminates the risk of password-related attacks.
+> - **Enhanced Security**: Reduces the risk of password-based vulnerabilities.
-> - **Better User Experience**: Simplifies the login process, reducing friction for users.
+> - **Better User Experience**: Streamlines the login process, creating a more user-friendly experience.
-> - **Lower IT Costs**: Reduces the need for password management and support.
+> - **Lower IT Costs**: Decreases the need for password-related support, freeing up IT resources.

-> [!danger]- **Cons**
+> [!danger] **Cons**
 >
-> - **Dependency on Devices**: Relies on the availability and security of user devices.
+> - **Device Dependency**: Authentication relies on the security and availability of the user’s devices.
-> - **Implementation Complexity**: May require significant changes to existing authentication systems.
+> - **Implementation Complexity**: May require significant modifications to existing systems and workflows.
-> - **User Adaptation**: Users may need time to adapt to new authentication methods.
+> - **User Adjustment**: Users accustomed to passwords may need time to adapt to new methods.

+---

 ## Conclusion

-Passwordless authentication provides a secure, user-friendly alternative to traditional password-based methods.
-By leveraging modern technologies such as biometrics, one-time codes, and hardware tokens, it enhances security and reduces the risks associated with password management.
-Implementing passwordless authentication can significantly improve the user experience and overall security posture of your applications.cations.
+Passwordless authentication provides a secure, user-friendly alternative to traditional password-based approaches.
+By using advanced methods such as biometrics, one-time codes, and hardware tokens, it enhances security while simplifying the user experience.
+Implementing passwordless authentication can significantly improve both the security and usability of modern applications.